aaddobea/Doctoral-Thesis-Verifpal-Analysis/README.md

 # DOCTORAL-THESIS TITLED  **"Exploring and Addressing the Vulnerabilities in Personalized IoT Health Computing Using Certificateless Cryptography".**
-A Verifpal analysis for a Certificateless hybrid encryption with a key encapsulation mechanism.
-This represents the analysis of the security proofs presented in Chapter Five of the doctoral thesis titled  **"Exploring and Addressing the Vulnerabilities in Personalized IoT Health Computing Using Certificateless Cryptography".**
- # CHAPTER 5 OF THE THESIS IS TITLED **"Lightweight Certificateless Hybrid Encryption Scheme for Blockchain Medical Transactions".**
+This  Verifipal analysis represents chapter 5 of the doctoral thesis  on  **"Lightweight Certificateless Hybrid Encryption Scheme for Blockchain Medical Transactions".**  with abstract
- The abstract
+The background color is `#ffffff` for light mode and `#000000` for dark mode.